Steven Stamkos Game Preview: Lightning vs. Stars

 Stamkos Season Stats Insights

-- In 22 games this season, Stamkos has averaged 16:49 on the ice, while putting up a plus-minus rating of -14.
+- In 23 games this season, Stamkos has averaged 16:59 on the ice, while putting up a plus-minus of -15.

-- Stamkos has netted a goal in a game nine times this season in 22 games played, including multiple goals once.
+- In nine of 23 games this year, Stamkos has scored a goal, and he has one game with multiple goals.

-- In 16 of 22 games this year, Stamkos has recorded a point, and seven of those games included multiple points.
+- In 16 of 23 games this season, Stamkos has registered a point, and seven of those games included multiple points.

-- Stamkos has posted an assist in a game 13 times this season in 22 games played, including multiple assists once.
+- In 13 of 23 games this year, Stamkos has had an assist, including one match with at least two.

-- Stamkos' implied probability to go over his point total is 35.7% based on the odds.
+- The implied probability is 36.4% that Stamkos goes over his points prop total based on the odds.

 Sign up for Underdog fantasy today.